The Challenge 40: Battle of the Eras: Final Challenge

 For the Final Challenge, players complete a series of checkpoints to earn points based on their placements.
-Between checkpoints, players are transported by a boat called the Sinister and must remain standing while in transit.
+Between checkpoints, players are transported by a boat called the Sinister, which serves as the start and end point for each checkpoint, and must remain standing while in transit.

 At the start of the Final Challenge, it is revealed that the final placements are determined both by points earned from checkpoints of the Final Challenge, as well as points cast by eliminated players as part of the Karma Vote twist.
 The male and female player with the most combined points are declared the champions of Battle of the Eras and receive $400,000 each; second place receive $75,000 each; third place receive $25,000 each.

 The scoring system was revealed at the end of the Final Challenge.
 The best-performing male and female player of each checkpoint receive four points; second receive three; third receive two; fourth receive one.
 For the Karma Vote, the male and female player awarded the most points from the eliminated contestants receive eight points added to their score; second receive six; third receive four; fourth receive two.